jaybeeuu/jaybeeuu-dev/packages/posts/src/premature-optimisation.md

 Did it make a noticeable difference?

 All performance optimisations come with a cost.
 It might be increased complexity or memory usage, slower writes or less maintainable code but the cost is there and it's usually tangible.
-"So what?" i hear you ask - "if it's faster it's faster!"
+"So what?"
+I hear you ask - "if it's faster it's faster!"
 Fine, but did you check?
 Was the difference perceivable to the end user?
 The cost of the optimisation is only worthwhile if it actually improves the system enough and you will often be surprised *where* the time is spent in your code, intuition is often wrong.